I am a type 2 diabetic who takes 5 insulin injections a day. For me, insulin has been life-changing.

 If your body can't process a certain substance that is essential for it to survive, like certain vitamins or minerals or meat or carbohydrates, you'll start feeling like you're starving all the time.
 You'll eat food.
 You'll know it was enough food, but it feels wrong, like your stomach is still kind of empty, like you're not getting something, but you can't explain it.

 The second I went on insulin, meals became ten times more satisfying.
 I could feel the food nourishing my body and filling me up.
 Food didn't feel empty to me anymore; it made me feel good.
 It made eating that much more satisfying, and it allowed me to have more energy.

 10. You Are More Hydrated

 With high blood sugar, it feels like no amount of water is enough.
-When my blood sugar is high, I can chug 2-3 bottles of water in five minutes and still feel thirsty.
-When my blood sugar isn't high, one bottle is enough, my body doesn't want anymore.
+When my blood sugar is high, I can chug two to three bottles of water in five minutes and still feel thirsty.
+When my blood sugar isn't high, one bottle is enough; my body doesn't want anymore.

 This is because when your blood sugar is high, your body processes water more quickly.
 It makes you urinate more, so the water can pass through your blood faster and take some of the excess sugar away along with it.

 I love how insulin makes water more useful to my body.
 It makes my body hold onto water and use it more effectively, rather than getting rid of as much of it as possible quickly.

 It's like with the nutrients in food.
 My body is actually absorbing everything better.